Omelette in a Bag

 Omelette in a Bag is a perfect breakfast for camping, family reunions, or at even home.
 Everyone can customize their own with their favorite ingredients.
 And clean-up is a breeze!

-Omelette in a Bag with tomatoes, avocado, and cheese toppings.
+Omelette in a Bag on a plate with fresh fruit

 Featured with this Recipe